pgtipping/Synthalyst/memory-bank/activeContext.md

-# Active Context - [2025-03-08 20:30:00]
+# Active Context - [2025-03-08 21:30:00]

 ## Current Focus

 - **Standalone First, Integration Second Strategy**: We're continuing to follow our development approach that prioritizes completing standalone functionality for each HR tool before implementing integrated features.
 This ensures each tool delivers clear value independently while setting the foundation for premium integration features.

-- **JD Developer Production Issue Fix**: Fixed a critical issue with the JD Developer feature in production related to the crypto module.
-Added polyfills for Node.js core modules in the browser environment to ensure proper functionality.
+- **JD Developer and Training Plan Creator Production Issue Fix**: Fixed a critical issue with the JD Developer and Training Plan Creator features in production related to the crypto module.
+Added polyfills for Node.js core modules in the browser environment and implemented a custom PDFRenderer component to ensure proper functionality.

 - **Competency Manager Enhancement**: Currently focused on completing the standalone competency manager with industry-specific suggestions, visualization options, and improved framework management features.
 This aligns with our standalone-first strategy by ensuring the tool delivers maximum value without requiring integration with other tools.

+- Fixed SHA224 crypto module issue in JD Developer and Training Plan Creator (2025-03-08 21:30:00)

+  - Created a custom PDFRenderer component to handle PDF generation with proper error handling
+  - Disabled minification in webpack configuration to fix SHA224 error
+  - Updated SavedJDs component to use the new PDFRenderer component
+  - Updated PlanForm component to use the new PDFRenderer component
+  - Added encoding package to fix issues with react-pdf
+  - Fixed "Cannot set properties of undefined (setting 'SHA224')" error in both features

 - Fixed JD Developer SHA224 crypto module issue in production (2025-03-08 20:30:00)